globus/globus-timer-cli/pypi/README.md

 isn't known by the CLI.
 You can use the [Globus Automate client](https://pypi.org/project/globus-automate-client/) to introspect the input schema for an action provider, which is what the CLI needs for the `--action-body` parameter.
+As for the other options, a quick breakdown:

+- `--name` is just for the user to track their own submissions, and does not need to be unique
+- `--interval`, for the job to re-run at, is in units of seconds
+- `--start-time` is optional, defaulting to the current time, and allowed formats are listed in `globus-timer job submit --help`
+- Instead of `--action-body` you can also give `--action-file` which should be a relative filepath to a file containing the same action body as JSON

 To schedule transfers on your behalf, this CLI requires authentication through Globus Auth.
 The CLI should initially prompt you with a Globus Auth page to consent to this usage.
-Authentication information is cached in the file `$HOME/.config/globus/tokens.json` (so the authentication process is only needed on the first use), which should be kept secret.
+Authentication information is cached in the file `~/.config/globus/tokens.json` (so the authentication process is only needed on the first use), which should be kept secret.

 ## How Does it Work?